quantumquantara-arch/aureon/evercycle-codex/evercycle_api.md

 # Evercycle Codex — Internal API Spec
-Core interface for reading and updating Evercycle state across Aureon, NexLevelAI, and Quantara services.
+Core interface for reading and updating Evercycle state across Aureon services.

 This API is **intra-ecosystem only** (no public exposure).
 It standardizes how modules:
 - query temporal context